-11 Penal Code § 3043 (amended).
-Hearing relating to parole suitability or setting of parole date 12 SEC Section 2042 of the Denel Code is amended to read:
+Penal Code § 3043 (amended).
+Hearing relating to parole suitability or setting of parole date SEC.

-12 SEC. .
 Section 3043 of the Penal Code is amended to read:

-13 3043. (a) Upon request, notice of any hearing to review or consider the parole 14 suitability or the setting of a parole date for any prisoner in a state prison shall be 15 sent by the Board of Prison Terms at least 30 days before the hearing to any victim 16 of a crime committed by the prisoner, or to the next of kin of the victim if the 17 victim has died.
-The requesting party shall keep the board apprised of his or her 18 current mailing address.

-(b) The victim, next of kin, two members of the victim's immediate family, or 19 two representatives designated for a particular hearing by the victim or, in the 20 event the victim is deceased or incapacitated, by the next of kin in writing prior to 21 the hearing have the right to appear, personally or by counsel, at the hearing and to 22 adequately and reasonably express his, her, or their views concerning the crime 23 and the person responsible, except that any statement provided by a representative 24 designated by the victim or next of kin shall be limited to comments concerning 25 the effect of the crime on the victim.
-26

-(c) A representative designated by the victim or the victim's next of kin for 27 purposes of this section must be either a family or household member of the 28 victim.
-The board may not permit a representative designated by the victim or the 29 victim's next of kin to provide testimony at a hearing, or to submit a statement to 30 be included in the hearing as provided in Section 3043.2, if the victim, next of kin, 31 or a member of the victim's immediate family is present at the hearing, or if the 32 victim, next of kin, or a member of the victim's immediate family has submitted a 33 statement as described in Section 3043.2.
-34

-(d) Nothing in this section is intended to allow the board to permit a victim's representative to attend a particular hearing if the victim, next of kin, or a member of the victim's immediate family is present at any hearing covered in this section, or if the victim, next of kin, or member of the victim's immediate family has submitted a written, audiotaped audio recorded, or videotaped video recorded statement.

-(e) The board, in deciding whether to release the person on parole, shall consider the statements of the victim or victims, next of kin, immediate family members of the victim, and the designated representatives of the victim or next of kin, if
+- 3043. (a) Upon request, notice of any hearing to review or consider the parole suitability or the setting of a parole date for any prisoner in a state prison shall be sent by the Board of Prison Terms at least 30 days before the hearing to any victim of a crime committed by the prisoner, or to the next of kin of the victim if the victim has died.
+The requesting party shall keep the board apprised of his or her current mailing address. - (b) The victim, next of kin, two members of the victim's immediate family, or two representatives designated for a particular hearing by the victim or, in the event the victim is deceased or incapacitated, by the next of kin in writing prior to the hearing have the right to appear, personally or by counsel, at the hearing and to adequately and reasonably express his, her, or their views concerning the crime and the person responsible, except that any statement provided by a representative designated by the victim or next of kin shall be limited to comments concerning the effect of the crime on the victim. - (c) A representative designated by the victim or the victim's next of kin for purposes of this section must be either a family or household member of the victim.
+The board may not permit a representative designated by the victim or the victim's next of kin to provide testimony at a hearing, or to submit a statement to be included in the hearing as provided in Section 3043.2, if the victim, next of kin, or a member of the victim's immediate family is present at the hearing, or if the victim, next of kin, or a member of the victim's immediate family has submitted a statement as described in Section 3043.2. - (d) Nothing in this section is intended to allow the board to permit a victim's representative to attend a particular hearing if the victim, next of kin, or a member of the victim's immediate family is present at any hearing covered in this section, or if the victim, next of kin, or member of the victim's immediate family has submitted a written, audiotaped audio recorded, or videotaped video recorded statement. - (e) The board, in deciding whether to release the person on parole, shall consider the statements of the victim or victims, next of kin, immediate family members of the victim, and the designated representatives of the victim or next of kin, if applicable, made pursuant to this section and shall include in its report a statement of whether the person would pose a threat to public safety if released on parole.

-1 applicable, made pursuant to this section and shall include in its report a statement victim who wish to attend any hearing covered in this section, the board may, in its discretion, allow attendance of additional immediate family members or limit attendance to the following order of preference: spouse, children, parents, siblings,
+In those cases where there are more than two immediate family members of the victim who wish to attend any hearing covered in this section, the board may, in its discretion, allow attendance of additional immediate family members or limit attendance to the following order of preference: spouse, children, parents, siblings, grandchildren, and grandparents.